GenHSI: Controllable Generation of Human-Scene Interaction Videos

 \paragraph{Silhouette Loss:} Both $\mathcal{L}_{hoi}$ and $\mathcal{L}_{pen}$ ensure better human-object affordances and contact, but they do not fix the scale of the human.
 We ensure that the projected mask of the human matches the inpainting mask using an intersection over union (IoU) constraint.
 Our solution involves rendering two masks from a silhouette rasterizer $\Pi$ corresponding to 1) the human $m_h = \Pi(\mathcal{M}_h)$ and 2) the human with object occlusions $m_{hoi} = \Pi(\mathcal{M}_h|\mathcal{M}_O)$.
 We then ensure that these masks overlap with the inital human mesh projection $m_{h}^{init}$ obtained using SMPL-X and initial human inpainting mask $m_{hoi}^{*}$:

-Matching the mask without object occlusion alone results in improper projection where the human mesh may translate away from the object to just match itself.
-In contrast, matching only the mask with object occlusion does not provide information of the occluded regions.
-Hence, we use both the masks to penalize the optimization.
-The optimization solves the scale $s_h$ and translation $t_h$ of the human mesh $\mathcal{M}_h$ for every keyframe to place the human in 3D space by minimizing a combined loss function:
+Matching the mask without object occlusion alone results in improper projection, where the human mesh may translate away from the object to just match itself.
+In contrast, matching only the mask with object occlusion does not provide information about the occluded regions.
+Hence, we use both masks to penalize the optimization.
+The optimization solves the scale $s_h$, translation $t_h$, and global rotation $r_h$ of the human mesh $\mathcal{M}_h$ for every keyframe to compose the human and target object in 3D space by minimizing a combined loss function: